santisq/PSCompression/docs/en-US/Expand-TarArchive.md

 -a---          2025-06-23  7:00 PM           2048 file2.txt
 ```

-Extracts `archive.tar.gz` to the `extracted` directory using the gzip algorithm, creating the directory if it doesn’t exist.
+This example extracts a gzip-compressed tar archive (`archive.tar.gz`) to the specified `.\extracted` directory.
+The destination directory is created if it does not exist.

 ### Example 3: Extract multiple Zstandard-compressed tar archives with PassThru